I was employed by the University of Florida from 1972-2010. I have

 categorical data.
 Journal of the American Statistical

-Association, 72 (1977), 37-45.
+Association, 72 (1977), 37-45. pdf file

 A coefficient of multiple association based on ranks.